Aliso Beach Park is a bit of a secret over the Laguna Main Beach Playground.

 - Sand and recycled rubber play surface

 - 10 unisex individual restrooms are on the opposite side of the parking lot from the play area.
-Low lighting inside.
-Two sinks outside.
+Sinks outside.

 - Drinking fountains – bring your refillable water bottles.

-- No shade, but cool at coast on hot inland days
+- No shade, but cool at the coast on hot inland days

 - Easy to view children from picnic tables

 - Lost Pier Cafe is open daily from 8am-6pm.
 See the Lost Pier Cafe menus online.

 - Fire pits for on the beach past the cafe can be rented through Lost Pier Cafe for $85.
 You must be 18 years old and it’s a propane pit.
 You can reserve online.
 I’m sure availability can change during the season sue to weather or if the beach gets washed out.

 - No alcohol allowed on the sand – only on the Cafe patio.

 - Official City of Laguna Beach website for Aliso Beach Park